EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destinies/Sorcerer.md

 | Elemental | 1 | You can change damage type to any element you want |
 | Mirror | S | When you cast spell that targets one target you may specify second target |

-*S: This means spell level.
+*S: This means spell's level.

 Occult wildfire: Any time you deal damage with spells that you modified you deal additional *Wound*s equal to your WIL (min 0).